vsantjr/IDeepS/README.md

 This repository is related to the project ***Classificação de imagens via redes neurais profundas e grandes bases de dados para aplicações aeroespaciais*** (Image classification via Deep neural networks and large databases for aeroSpace applications - IDeepS).
 The IDeepS project is supported by the *Laboratório Nacional de Computação Científica* ([LNCC](https://www.gov.br/lncc/pt-br)/MCTI, Brazil) via resources of the [SDumont](http://sdumont.lncc.br) supercomputer.

 The main goal of the repository is to provide directives/suggestions on how you can perform the setup and run deep learning (DL) applications in the SDumont supercomputer.
-We consider the DL framework [PyTorch](https://pytorch.org/) to run the DL code.
+We mainly consider the DL framework [PyTorch](https://pytorch.org/) to run the DL code but there are some remarks to use the library [TensorFlow](https://www.tensorflow.org/).
+The suggestions below are based on a Standard-type project which is the category of project IDeepS belongs.

-Institutions participating in the project: *Instituto Nacional de Pesquisas Espaciais* [(INPE)](https://www.gov.br/inpe/pt-br), *Instituto de Estudos Avançados* [(IEAv)](https://ieav.dcta.mil.br/).
+Researchers, professors and post-graduate students from the following organisations are involved in the project: *Instituto Nacional de Pesquisas Espaciais* [(INPE)](https://www.gov.br/inpe/pt-br), *Instituto de Estudos Avançados* [(IEAv)](https://ieav.dcta.mil.br/), *Universidade Federal de São Paulo - Campus São José dos Campos* [(UNIFESP)](https://www.unifesp.br/campus/sjc/), *Instituto Tecnológico de Aeronáutica* [(ITA)](http://www.ita.br/), and *Universidade Federal de São Carlos - Campus Sorocaba* [UFSCar](https://www.sorocaba.ufscar.br/).

 ## Overview of the SDumont Supercomputer